AryahCodes/Houseplant-Finder/README.md

 Many people struggle with houseplants not because they don’t care, but because they start with the wrong one.

 This project focuses on:
-- Clear recommendations
+- Honest tradeoffs instead of perfect plants
-- Honest tradeoffs
+- Simple explanations instead of jargon
-- Simple care advice you can actually follow
+- Care advice you can actually follow

-It’s also intentionally built to be **easy to understand and easy to contribute to**.
+It is also intentionally built to be **easy to read, easy to modify, and easy to contribute to**.

 ---